 Factor 5 – Availability & Pricing

-Last is availability.
+Finally, availability.
 A headphone’s availability highly varies depending on your location.
 Here in the Philippines, I can say that most of the good headphones are not sold or easy to find.
 Brick-and-mortar stores usually sell headphones that are marketed more than headphones that are actually good.
 In fact, most of my headphones were purchased from Amazon and shipped through a third-party shipping company.
+Thankfully, a lot of the popular audiophile brands are now available locally so you should for the most part be able to audition various headphones and decide from your own experience with them.
+They may slightly be more expensive than the MSRP from the website but on the positive side, you don’t need to worry anymore about overseas shipping.